-This week we’ve been making some super tasty bonfire night deserts for my work as a contributor to Day Out With The Kids and we ended up with a bit too much chocolate left over – a tragedy right?!
+This week we’ve been making some super tasty bonfire night deserts and we ended up with a bit too much chocolate left over – a tragedy right?!
 Of course it would be wasteful to just chuck chocolate away and with dinnertime looming I didn’t want the kids to just eat it all so we quickly made some bonfire night inspired firework chocolate bark.
 This is super easy to make and is perfect for a treat while you wait for the fireworks to start!

 Bonfire Night Desserts: Firework Chocolate Bark